hashicorp/nomad/website/source/docs/upgrade/upgrade-specific.html.md

 behavior.
 This page is used to document those details separately from the standard upgrade flow.

+## Nomad 0.4.0

+Nomad 0.4.0 has backward incompatible changes in the logic which removes services which are no longer referenced by any running task on clients.
+An in-place upgrade of the Nomad client is going to result in some stray services on the client.

+We recommend draining a node before upgrading to 0.4.0 and then re-enabling the node once the upgrade is complete.

 ## Nomad 0.3.1

 Nomad 0.3.1 removes artifact downloading from driver configs and places them as